 - Established by: The Faculty Board of Science and Technology

-120 hp including 40 hp in mathematics and 60 hp in computer science, including Statistical Machine Learining, several variable calculus, a second course in computer programming, Introduction to Image Analysis or Computer-Assisted Image Analysis I and Data Ethics and Law.
-Participation in Deep Machine Learning for Image Analysis.
+120 hp including 40 hp in mathematics and 60 hp in computer science, including Deep Machine Learning for Image Analysis, and Data, Ethics and Law.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 - Responsible department: Department of Information Technology